icerpc/icerpc-docs/pages/slice/basics/slice-components.md

 ---
 title: Slice components
+description: A short description of each Slice component.
 ---

-Slice is a collection of several related components:
+Slice is made of several related components:

 - the Slice language\
 The Slice language is a computer language specifically designed for RPCs.
 You use Slice to specify RPCs and types used